-In addition, the instrument includes more facets that are usually out of the scope within the other big five inventories which were examined in this study.
+In addition, the instrument includes facets that are usually not within the scope of other big five inventories.
 For instance, Search for support (A5) is absent in the big five inventories revised here and may take an important role in predicting many different life outcomes, like mental disorder prognosis or academic development.
 Likewise, Forcefulness (E5) can be a good predictor of leadership in a human resource setting, a facet which is not clearly tapped in the other inventories.
 Not only new facets can be found in our inventory, but also more complex nuances of classic facets.
-Appreciation (A1) and Good faith (A6) are two sepparate facets in our instrument which suggest different approaches to the shared NEO-PI-R, IPIP-NEO-120 and NEO-PI-R’s facet Trust.
-In the same vein, NEO-PI-R’s Deliberation, BFI-2’s Organization and IPIP-NEO’s Cautioness may be included within two of our Conscientiousness facets: Task planning and Carefulness.
-This expansion of the facet structure opens big posibilities when predicting behavior based in personality, as has been introduced in the criterion validity section.
+Appreciation (A1) and Good faith (A6) are two separate facets in our instrument which suggest different approaches to the shared NEO-PI-R, IPIP-NEO-120 and NEO-PI-R’s facet Trust.
+In the same vein, NEO-PI-R’s Deliberation, BFI-2’s Organization and IPIP-NEO’s Cautiousness may be included within two of our Conscientiousness facets: Task planning and Carefulness.
+This expansion of the facet structure opens possibilities when predicting behavior with personality.

-We have tested different hypothesis which aim to replicate previous findings on the interplay between personality and SWL, academic performance and school abseentism.
+We have tested different hypothesis which aim to replicate previous findings on the interplay between personality and SWL, academic performance and school absenteeism.
 Overall, the instrument presented here has shown at least a similar predictive ability with its peers, finding even bigger associations with some outcomes.
 As stated in the introduction, Schimmack et al. (2004) could explain 30% of the variability of SWL with a set of NEO-PI-R facets.
-We reached to a 38% with our instrument.
+We reached 38% with our instrument.
 Evidence regarding academic achievement was similarly attained.
 While a 10% increase has been reported in the literature in favor of a facet-level set of predictors, we have found a 12% increase in R2 with our instrument.
 Absences from class could also be predicted with the facet structure of our instrument, explaining about 13% of the variability of the outcome and providing a novel set of facets which could be key in understanding this behavioral outcome.
 All in all, the benefits from using a broad facet measure of personality have been shown within the criterion ability section.

-The instrument has been tested in two different populations, collecting promising evidence of factor invariance.
+The instrument has been tested in two different languages, collecting promising evidence of invariance.
 Most of the facets have shown to be invariant between populations, at least at the configural level, with the exception of two facets of Extraversion (names don’t match!).
 We have to bear in mind at this point that the two populations are not equivalent in terms of age, and this factor may hinder significantly any evidence of factor invariance.

 The usefulness of this inventory in the clinical realm has not being explicitly proven but can be inferred with the external evidence provided.
 The multiple facets in the Emotional stability / Neuroticism continuum would allow to detect adaptative and maladaptative styles of behavior.